luapower/libspng/libspng.md

   * `read`: the read function (required).

-The returned image object has the fields:
+The returned `png` object contains information about the file and can be used to load/decode the actual image.
+Its fields are:

 * `format`, `w`, `h`: image native format and dimensions
 * `interlaced`, `indexed`: format flags.